 3. Help them to protect their privacy.
 Talk about privacy settings on different social media accounts.
 Some teens are not aware of this option.

 - Agree with them to accept only the followers and friends that they know personally.
 This is not an easy task for a teen because the number of followers is often the barometer of popularity.

 - However, if they understand the necessity for well-managed online presence, this shouldn’t be a problem.

 4. Talk about sexting.
 Parents find the infamous conversation about “The Birds and the Bees” just as awkward as children do.

 However, now you have another level to deal with sexting.

-6. Care about their emotions.
+- Genuine curiosity and an open mind about your child’s interest in social media can make a significant difference.6.
+Care about their emotions.
 Teenagers want their opinions to be heard.
 This especially goes for the things they’re passionate or angry about.
 Social media offers instant feedback to their posts, which makes kids feel listened to, validated, and acknowledged.